benelan/arcgis-esm-samples/blog/BLOG.md

 # Server Side Rendering Frameworks with @arcgis/core

 I am elated by the beta release of the [@arcgis/core](https://www.npmjs.com/package/@arcgis/core) ECMAScript Modules (ESM).
 The release is a major victory in the [campaign to modernize](https://www.youtube.com/watch?v=woTI3jB5Z2Q&feature=youtu.be&t=182) the ArcGIS API for JavaScript (JSAPI).
-Needless to say, I spent hours pouring over the ESM samples provided via the [jsapi-resources](https://github.com/Esri/jsapi-resources/tree/master/esm-samples) Github repo.
+Needless to say, I spent hours pouring over the ESM samples provided via the [jsapi-resources](https://github.com/Esri/jsapi-resources/tree/master/esm-samples) GitHub repo.
 I then set out on the task of creating my own samples using Server Side Rendering (SSR) frameworks.
 I suggest taking a look at this [blog post](https://www.esri.com/arcgis-blog/products/js-api-arcgis/announcements/es-modules-are-coming-soon-in-the-arcgis-api-for-javascript/) if you aren’t using SSR frameworks.

-If you are here for examples, take a look at the [Github repo](https://github.com/benelan/arcgis-esm-samples).
+If you are here for examples, take a look at the [GitHub repo](https://github.com/benelan/arcgis-esm-samples).

 ## The First Attempt